JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Join the community and get help {initial-collapse-state="collapsed"}

 The best way to report problems and get help is the [kotlin-wrappers issue tracker](https://github.com/JetBrains/kotlin-wrappers/issues).
-If you can't find your problem, file a new issue.
+If you can't find your issue, file a new issue.
 You can also join the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).
 There are channels for `#javascript` and `#react`.

 ### Learn more about coroutines {initial-collapse-state="collapsed"}